 1. Create an account

-Add the assets you want to track — current accounts, savings, investments, your home — and any debts.
-You do not need to be exhaustive on day one.
+Add the assets you want to track: current accounts, savings, investments, your home if you own one.
+Then add any debts.
+There is no need to be exhaustive on day one.
 Start with the accounts that move most, and add the rest as you go.

 3. Take your first snapshot

 Enter the current value of each asset and debt.
-That is your baseline.
-From here, Verdly will store, chart, and compare every snapshot you log against it.
+That is the baseline.
+Every snapshot Verdly shows you from here is measured against it.